sdhutchins/git-status-checker/README.md

 * You can use multiple base-dirs-files.
 * You can provide a `--config` file with command line args (if you don't want to specify them on the command line).
 * You can use `--no-recursive` command line argument to disable recursive walking (it is then assumed that all "basedirs" are git repositories).
-* You can use the --ignorefile argument to provide glob filters to exclude directories from scanning.
-* If --ignorefile is not given but the current directory contains a file ".git_checker_ignore", this is used as ignorefile.
+* If `--ignorefile` is not given but the current directory contains a file ".git_checker_ignore", this is used as ignorefile.
 (Similar to how git automatically ignores files in .gitignore).

 ## Notes: